Mo90mo/Classic-Arcade-Game/README.md

 - I created a "record" section which takes note of the best score of the player
 - I created a slide window to explain to the user how to play.
 - I created a pop up window which appears at the end of the game reporting the score and asking if the player wants to play again.

+## How to run it

+- Download the repository as zip file in your computer or alternatively you can clone or fork it.
+- Open the index.html file in your browser.

 ## Sources